GluuFederation/docs-oxd-prod/docs/sources/faq/index.md

 ### Client expires, how can I avoid it?

-`register_site` or `setup_client` commands generate clients dynamically and thus those clients have their lifetime set.
-Lifetime of the client is set on the OP side.
-It is possible to extend the lifetime by calling the `update_site` command and set `client_secret_expires_at` to the date of your choosing.
-This field accepts any number of milliseconds since 1970.
-You can use [https://currentmillis.com/](https://currentmillis.com/) to convert the date to milliseconds.
-For example `Fri Jun 15 2018 12:28:28` is `1529065708906`.
-Note that `setup_client` creates 2 clients up to 3.2.0 oxd-server version, so if you need to extend the lifetime of both clients, you have to call `update_site` with `oxd_id` and `setup_client_oxd_id` which are returned as response from `setup_client` command.
+The only way to avoid client expiration is to change client life time on OP.
+Only OP controls client life time.

 ### How can I use oxd with AS that does not support UMA ?
 Please set `uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client` in `oxd-config.json` to "fails."
 Otherwise, you may get `no_uma_discovery_response` if UMA is not supported on the AS side.

-### I got a `protection_access_token_insufficient_scope` error when calling oxd-https-extension.
-It worked perfectly in 3.1.3.
+### I got a `protection_access_token_insufficient_scope` error when calling oxd-server.
+It worked perfectly in 3.1.x.
 What should I do ?
 Since `3.1.4` we have forced users to have the `oxd` scope associated with `protection_access_token`.
 If it is not present, then oxd rejects the calls.

   - Make sure you have the `oxd` scope present on AS
-  - the `oxd` scope is present during the `/setup-client` command in the `scope` field
+  - the `oxd` scope is present during the `/register-site` command in the `scope` field
   - the `oxd` scope is present during the `/get-client-token` command in the `scope` field

 ### I got a `Failed to obtain PAT.` error in oxd-server.log.
 How can I solve it?

-During client registration (via `/setup-client` or `/register-site` commands) make sure that you have `client_credentials` as value of `grant_type`.
+During client registration (via `/register-site` command) make sure that you have `client_credentials` as value of `grant_type`.
 Without it oxd will not be able to obtain UMA PAT because it is using client credentials for it (e.g. grant_type: [`client_credentials`, `authorization_code`]).